 1938: Publication of “Essays Ancient and Modern” and collected Poems 1909-1935″.
 Vivien Eliot is sent to Northumberland House private mental hospital, in Finsbury Park, London amid controversial circumstances.

 1940: Publication of East Coker.
-(June) Gives the Yeats Memorial Lecture in Dublin.
+Gives the Yeats Memorial Lecture in Dublin in June.
 Joins the Editorial Board of “Christian Newsletter”.
-(September) survives the Blitz in London during September and in October he moves out to Shamley Green in Surrey to live out the rest of the war.
+He survives the Blitz in London during September and in October he moves out to Shamley Green in Surrey to live out the rest of the war.

 1941: Publication of “Dry Salvages”.